ahmedhumza94/fetal_heart_rate/README.md

 This project also uses Physionet's waveform library to help facilitate importing of this dataset.
 This library is labeled as wfdb within the environment .yml file.
 The project uses python 3.6.2.

+A detailed project report can be found as a pdf titled Capstone_Report.pdf.

+The Following instructions can be used to run the code used to produce results within the technical report.

 ## Project Instructions